 - For technical reasons, it is not generally possible to use the wheels from other vehicles.
 This can also apply to wheels of the same model.
-The use of wheels or tyres which have not been approved by SEAT for use with your model may invalidate the vehicle's type approval for use on public roads. - If the spare tyre is not the same as the tyres that are mounted on the vehicle (e.g. winter tyres) you should only use the spare tyre for a short period of time and drive with extra care.
-Refit the normal road wheel as soon as nossible.
+The use of wheels or tyres which have not been approved by SEAT for use with your model may invalidate the vehicle's type approval for use on public roads. - If the spare tyre is not the same as the tyres that are mounted on the vehicle - for example with winter tyres - you should only use the spare tyre for a short period of time and drive with extra care.
+Refit the normal road wheel as soon as possible.